Samuel-Adeola/GRC-Identity_Access_Management_Project/README.md

 ## Project Title: Automating an Audit-Driven Identity and Access Management Framework in Active Directory with Enhanced Security and Compliance

 ## Disclaimer Notice:
 The use of the name "SidodatTech" in this project is for illustrative and educational purposes only.
 SidodatTech is a fictional company created for this project.
 Any resemblance to real companies or organizations and individuals, living or dead, is purely coincidental.
 The information provided is intended for educational and research purposes.
-SidodatTech and other names used in this project do not endorse, sponsor, or approve of any of the content, methodologies, or recommendations presented herein.
+SidodatTech and other names used in this project do not endorse, sponsor, or approve any of the content, methodologies, or recommendations presented herein.
 All opinions, conclusions, and recommendations expressed in this project are solely those of the author and do not represent the views or positions of any actual company or organization.
 By viewing or utilizing this project, the reader acknowledges and agrees to these terms and conditions.

 ## Scenario Background: